ejc58/Hill_RTS-s_immune_development_code/README.md

   - `conda install mofapy`
   - there are several dependencies that are also installed, so this can take a few minutes to complete.
   - if you are using an alternative installation of python/mofapy see the MOFA vignette to configure

-- some R libraries are only available on bioconductor